Got My Mind Set on You: Other covers and parodies

-"Weird Al" Yankovic recorded a parody of "Got My Mind Set On You", using George Harrison's arrangement, titled "(This Song's Just) Six Words Long".
-It was released on Yankovic's 1988 album Even Worse and poked fun at the repetitive lyrics of the original.
+"Weird Al" Yankovic recorded a parody of "Got My Mind Set On You" using George Harrison's arrangement, titled "(This Song's Just) Six Words Long".
+It was released on Yankovic's 1988 album Even Worse and poked fun at Harrison's repetitive lyrics.

 Shakin' Stevens recorded the song for his 2006 album Now Listen.
 Irish-Australian singer-songwriter Damien Leith recorded the song in 2012 for his album Now & Then.
 Irish singer Lee Matthews covered it in his 2015 album It's a Great Day to Be Alive.
 British entertainer and musician Warren James performed the song following his 2003 live performance for the show business charity the Grand Order of Water Rats, an organisation that Harrison was an active member of.
 Brandon Flowers recorded the song in 2014 for the 2016 tribute album George Fest.